Editorial · Safety & Workforce

 Law & Compliance

-Ikuseishu (Trained Worker) vs Technical Intern — A Full Comparison of Safety Training (Preparing for 2027 Implementation)
+Japan's Ikuseishu (育成就労) vs Technical Intern Program — Safety Training Comparison for the 2027 Transition

-With the Ikuseishu (trained worker) program starting in April 2027, how does safety training for foreign workers change?
-We compare it against the technical intern program — quick-reference table, pre/post-arrival training, transfer handover, and the receiving employer's scope of responsibility — for those preparing at receiving companies.
+With Japan's Ikuseishu (育成就労) program starting April 2027, how does safety training for foreign workers in Japan change versus the existing Technical Intern Training Program?
+We compare both on quick-reference tables, pre/post-arrival training in Japan, transfer handover under Japanese labor law, and the receiving employer's scope of responsibility — for staff preparing at Japan-based receiving companies.

 Law & Compliance